Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Introduction

-The proposed counterfactual synthesis policy is model-agnostic, allowing it to be implemented in any RL algorithm and cooperate with the recommender policy to synthesise counterfactual interactive data during interaction.
-This approach effectively handles the data sparsity problem by modelling both counterfactual and observational interaction data.
-Our main contributions are summarised as follows: \begin{itemize} \item We propose to generate counterfactuals based on users' dynamic interests in RL-based dynamic recommendations and model both the observation and counterfactual distribution to address data scarcity. \item We design a novel Model-Agnostic Counterfactual Synthesis (MACS) policy and provide two learning methods.
-Our policy can be employed in any RL algorithm to cooperate with the recommender policy and generate counterfactuals during the interaction process. \item We theoretically analyze the identiﬁcation of causal effects in the recommender system and introduce an effective reward to guide our agents to detect and replace the trivial components in a state. \item We conduct experiments on online simulation and offline datasets to demonstrate that the counterfactual synthesis policy can be applied in several RL algorithms and significantly improve the performance of the recommender policy. \end{itemize}
+Our proposed counterfactual synthesis policy is model-agnostic, making it compatible with any RL algorithm and facilitating its integration with the recommender policy to generate counterfactuals during the interaction process.
+This approach effectively addresses the data sparsity problem by modeling both counterfactual and observational interaction data.
+In summary, our main contributions are as follows: \begin{itemize} \item We propose a novel approach to generate counterfactuals based on users' dynamic interests in RL-based dynamic recommendations, effectively modeling both observational and counterfactual data distributions to address data scarcity. \item We introduce the Model-Agnostic Counterfactual Synthesis (MACS) policy, providing two learning methods.
+The policy can be seamlessly incorporated into any RL algorithm to collaborate with the recommender policy and generate counterfactuals during the interaction process. \item We theoretically analyze the identification of causal effects in the recommender system and introduce an effective reward to guide our agents in detecting and replacing the trivial components in a state. \item We conduct extensive experiments on online simulations and offline datasets, demonstrating the applicability of the counterfactual synthesis policy across various RL algorithms and its significant performance improvement in recommender systems. \end{itemize}